This is part of a series on patriarchy, headship, and submission. See this index.

 Alterations

 The most significant and oldest textual variants in v22 elide the verb ‘submit’.
-The NET claims that early lectionaries started the reading at v22 (rather than start at the beginning of the sentence).
-To make this work, copyists had to alter the text to add the verb in, much like English translations add the verb in.
+The NET claims that early lectionaries started the reading (or, more likely, listening) at v22 (rather than start at the beginning of the sentence).
+To make this work, copyists had to alter the text to add the verb in, much like English translations add in the verb.
 In other words,

 (1) Copyists translated the original scripture into another form that suited their teachings.